nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/readme.md

 ## Module Descriptions

 The design is for a 12.5-hour course consisting of five, 2.5-hour modules that could be taught in-person during large society meetings or during science team meetings, completed individually online, or completed via group-organized online events.
-* Each MOOC module will be a 2.5-hour interactive learning experience with slides, videos, quizzes, and activities.
+* Each course module will be a 2.5-hour interactive learning experience with slides, videos, quizzes, and activities.
 * All content will be integrated into OpenedX
 * All content will be assigned a CC0 or CC-BY license.